Home > North America > Dominican Republic > How To Get Residency in The Dominican Republic | A Complete Guide

 However, holders of Investment Visas, Retirement Visas, and Rentista Visas enjoy the following three privileges:

 1. They can directly obtain an initial permanent residency card valid for one year.
-After one year, visa holders can renew their Dominican permanent residency every four years.
+After one year, visa holders can renew their Dominican permanent residency every two or four years.

 2. These three types of permanent residency visas have no minimum residency requirement.
 Visa holders are not required to actually reside in the Dominican Republic; they only need to visit the country once every four years to renew their residency card.